Continuing Education Activity

 Cephalic tetanus is a form of local tetanus that can present as dysphagia, trismus, and focal cranial neuropathies and sometimes mistaken for a cerebrovascular accident.
 These cases are rare and may occur after an ear infection or head trauma.

-Diagnosis of tetanus is based on the physical exam, immunization history, and the clinical presentation while less emphasis is placed on laboratory testing.
+Diagnosis of tetanus is based on the physical exam, immunization history, and clinical presentation, while less emphasis is placed on laboratory testing.
 Differentiating tests include blood, urine, and tissue assays.
 The spatula test involves touching the oropharynx with a tongue blade and determining if the patient has a gag reflex.
-If tetanus is present the patient will attempt to bite down on the blade; normal people will immediately gag and expel the spatula.
+If tetanus is present, the patient will attempt to bite down on the blade; normal people will immediately gag and expel the spatula.

 Tetanus toxin binds irreversibly to the tissue, so the focus of neutralization is the unbound toxin.
 Human tetanus immune globulin should be given as soon as tetanus is suspected at a dose of 500 units.
 Antimicrobial therapy for the wound is typically given for 7-10 days.
 It is important to note that antimicrobial therapy plays a relatively minor role in the management of tetanus.